Joanna Lumley: Media work

 In 2009 she portrayed a rock star, believed to have been dead for 35 years, and her twin, in the "Counter Culture Blues" episode of the British television mystery series Lewis (known in the U.S. as Inspector Lewis).

 In 2011, Lumley appeared in Uptown Downstairs Abbey, the Comic Relief parody of the critically acclaimed historical television dramas Downton Abbey and Upstairs Downstairs.
 Playing herself and the character of Mrs. Danvers, she starred alongside others including Jennifer Saunders, Kim Cattrall, Victoria Wood, Harry Enfield, Patrick Barlow, Dale Winton, Olivia Colman and Tim Vine.

 In recent years, Lumley has worked extensively on ITV, and in 2010 Lumley was executive producer and presenter of Joanna Lumley's Nile, where she journeyed up the River Nile from sea to source in Rwanda, for ITV.
 This was broadcast in four parts on ITV beginning on 12 April 2010, and repeated in June 2013.

-Lumley travelled again for ITV in 2011, this time visiting Greece for a four-part series titled Joanna Lumley’s Greek Odyssey.
+Lumley travelled again for ITV in 2011, this time visiting Greece for a four-part series titled Joanna Lumley's Greek Odyssey.
 The series aired on ITV beginning on 13 October.
 Once again, in 2012, Lumley travelled for ITV, now in search of Noah's Ark.
-The trip, which encompassed 3 continents and also involved an adventurous jaunt into Iran, aired in late 2012 as a single 90-minute documentary titled Joanna Lumley’s Ark.
+The trip, which encompassed 3 continents and also involved an adventurous jaunt into Iran, aired in late 2012 as a single 90-minute documentary titled Joanna Lumley's Ark.

 In March 2014 she appeared in a BBC One hour-long documentary featuring American musician Will.i.am.
 The programme was called Joanna Lumley Meets will.i.am.
 In December 2014, she presented Bette Midler: One Night Only, a one-off ITV special.

 In 2015 she presented a three-part factual series for ITV called Joanna Lumley's Trans-Siberian Adventure.
 The series saw Lumley travel 6400 miles from Hong Kong to Moscow, along the Trans-Siberian Railway.

 In September 2016, she presented Joanna Lumley's Japan, a three-part documentary series for ITV and in July 2017, she presented Joanna Lumley's India for ITV.

 In 2018 she presented Joanna Lumley's Silk Road Adventure, a four-part travelogue covering eight countries which were part of the ancient trade route.

+In May 2024, Lumley was announced as the UK's jury spokesperson for the final of the Eurovision Song Contest 2024.